 Displaying Gray Malin prints in my home was on the “dream” list of mine for so long!
 This week I am excited to showcase four pieces of his gorgeous artwork, framed and on display around our home.

 I also have a fun feature over on Gray Malin’s blog today, giving an interview and a mini home tour.

-Although we did not partner on this post, with all this beautiful art I figured a little home tour of my own was definitely in order!
+With all this beautiful art I figured a little home tour of my own was definitely in order!
 I linked over to his blog with my interview at the bottom of this post.
-Enjoy!

 Scroll To Shop Porch: